robinch93/Selenium-TestNg-Maven/README.md

 **RUN**

 Below are the ways to run all three files :
-1. Technical Challenge 1: Run testng.xml file in GuiTest package, Right Click - Run As - TestNG Suite
+1. Technical Challenge 1: Run [testng.xml](https://github.com/robinch93/MyTheresa/blob/master/MyTheresa/src/test/java/GuiTest/testng.xml) file in GuiTest package, Right Click - Run As - TestNG Suite
-2. Technical Challenge 2: Run TechnicalChallenge2.java file in ApiTest package, Right Click - Run As - TestNG Suite
+2. Technical Challenge 2: Run [TechnicalChallenge2.java](https://github.com/robinch93/MyTheresa/blob/master/MyTheresa/src/test/java/ApiTest/TechnicalChallenge2.java) file in ApiTest package, Right Click - Run As - TestNG Suite
-3. Technical Challenge 3: Run TechnicalChallenge3.java file in CodingProblem package, Right Click - Run As - Java Application
+3. Technical Challenge 3: Run [TechnicalChallenge3.java](https://github.com/robinch93/MyTheresa/blob/master/MyTheresa/src/test/java/CodingProblem/TechnicalChallenge3.java) file in CodingProblem package, Right Click - Run As - Java Application

 Below is the dicussion about all the three Challenges with their respective link to the corresponding files:

 - Technical Challenge 1: This was a GUI test which was parameterized using TestNG to run it in three browsers, firefox, IE and Chrome in parallel.
-Before execution, path of the respective drivers for each browser need to be updated according to their location in local machine.
+Before execution, the second argument of setProperty method need to be updated for respective drivers of each browser according to their location in local machine.

 &nbsp; [src/test/java/GuiTest/TechnicalChallenge1.java](https://github.com/robinch93/MyTheresa/blob/master/MyTheresa/src/test/java/GuiTest/TechnicalChallenge1.java)